Claycorp/EntWorld/README.md

 Second, Read the rules!
 ---------

-- We have logging information and a strict policy.
+- We have a strict policy.
 - We reserve the right to refuse access to anyone.
 - There is no uptime guarantee.
 - The lifetime of the server is never known.